 Despite royalty free music being hugely popular among casual to pro videographers and content creators, a surprising number of people still don't really know what exactly royalty free music really is.

 There's a fair bit of confusion about royalty free music meanings, with some websites giving incorrect definitions or leaving out some important information.
 Worse yet, some less than reliable sites may encourage shady alternatives to royalty free music that could leave you in hot water legally.

 We're going to answer the question of "What does royalty free music actually mean?", debunk some common myths, and touch on why royalty free music is the right way to go from an unbiased perspective.
 Let's get started!

 The true royalty free music meaning/definition is music that creators can pay a one-time fee to use in a video or any other personal or commercial project of theirs.
 Essentially your one-time fee gives you the legal license or rights to use the track however you see fit.

-You can also choose to work with sites that require you to pay a small fee per track or ones that offer monthly subscriptions that cover X amount of downloads (or unlimited, like we do).
+You can also choose to work with sites that require you to pay a small fee per track, or other sites that offer monthly subscriptions that cover a certain amount of downloads (or unlimited downloads, which is what we offer).

 You won't need to worry about licensing or questioning whether the music you've found is safe to use or not.
 Instead, you can focus on the most important thing of all — improving your skills as a content creator and connecting with your audience.

 Now that you have a better idea of why royalty free music is ideal for creators, let's debunk some of the most common myths about royalty free music meanings.

 Myth #1: Royalty Free Music Is Free To Use

 Just because 'free' is in the name doesn't mean royalty free music is free to use.
 The only way to legally use royalty free music is to pay for the license to use the track.
 This can be paid per track or be covered under an unlimited subscription.